wirequery/wirequery/README.md

 # WireQuery

-Capture, explore, and analyze data flowing in and out of your applications - without compromising confidentiality.
+Capture, explore, and analyze data flowing in and out of your applications - without compromising privacy.

 - **Investigate and Fix Bugs Faster**: Investigate and fix bugs an order of magnitude faster by querying the exact state in which it occurs.